number42net/restoreblog/2021-01-14 Macintosh Color Classic/index.md

 # Macintosh Color Classic

 I purchased this Macintosh as faulty / not powering on.
-I was worried to find significant damage like on the Classic II I did recently, but after a good cleaning I found that only the keyboard was faulty.
+I was worried to find significant damage like on the Classic II I worked on recently, but after a good cleaning I found that only the keyboard was faulty.

 ## Work done so far: